FuzzingLabs/wasm_runtimes_fuzzing/README.md

 1. List of major WebAssembly runtimes and APIs to interact with them. - [DONE](INTEGRATION.md)
 2. Development of the project base (architecture and interface) - [DONE](warf/)
 3. Creation of integration APIs + documentation - [DONE](warf/common/src/lib.rs) / [DONE](documentation/how_to_add_new_target.md)
-4. Tutorial for project installation and testings - [WIP](README.md)
+4. Tutorial for project installation and testings - [WIP](README.md#quick-start)

 ## Roadmap #2

 1. Integration of main runtimes engines.
+[WIP](warf/common/src/lib.rs)
-2. CLI tool allowing execution of wasm modules through all runtimes.
+2. CLI tool allowing execution of wasm modules through all runtimes. (using new subcommand) ?
 3. Improvement of the project (threading, runtimes perf monitoring)
 4. Development of fuzzing harness per runtimes.
 5. Dockers to install runtimes engines easily